saucelabs/playwright-test-demo/README.md

 ## Example

-This demo requires a specifically build version of `saucectl` which is available in thie `saucectl_bin/` folder.
+This demo uses a beta version of `saucectl` which is committed in the `saucectl_bin/` folder.
-It is build from [saucectl@playwright-native-config](https://github.com/saucelabs/saucectl/tree/playwright-native-config).
+It is built from [saucectl@playwright-native-config](https://github.com/saucelabs/saucectl/tree/playwright-native-config).

 ```bash
 ./saucectl_bin/saucectl_darwin run # macOS